cyberomin/cyberomin.github.io/_posts/2015-07-05-embrace-mobile-dont-ignore-it.markdown

 <em>"Mobile is the future, scratch that.
 Mobile isn't the future, it is the primary screen."</em><br/>
 The above quote sounds all too familiar, it is now cliché.

 <p>In Africa, the millennial have leapfrogged the desktop paradigm straight to mobile.
-In a world where social media have been so woven into our social fabric, it is no surprise while these medium has become to important to be ignored.
-This, by no means isn't an African thing alone.
+In a world where social media have been so woven into our social fabric, it is no surprise while these medium has become too important to be ignored.
+This, by no means, isn't an African thing alone.
 It seems to be a recurring decimal in the emerging markets with countries like China, India and Brazil scoring 21%, 55% and 28% respectively in new smart phone subscription.</p>

 <p>In May this year, Mary Meeker, a Morgan Stanley analyst turned venture capitalist at KPCB (Kleiner Perkins Caufield &amp; Byers), further underscored this phenomenon when she pointed out that Nigeria is the most Internet mobilized country in the world with a staggering 76% Internet mobility with India and China trialling behind her.
 <p>